amolabs/docs/qs_val.md

-# Quick Start Guide for Validator and Delegator
+# Quick Start Guide for Validator
 This document is available in [Korean](qs_val.ko.md) also.

 ## Introduction